-Preventative precautions and measures have been enacted in facilities to mitigate spread of infection.
-Health jurisdictions remain in contact with facilities to provide guidance, education, and assistance when necessary.
+Preventative precautions and measures have been implemented including isolation and education.
+The health jurisdictions remain in communication with the facilities to provide guidance and receive further information regarding the outbreaks.

 P&I Mortality Surveillance Data

 Deaths due to COVID-19 may be classified as pneumonia deaths or influenza deaths (deaths due to "flu" or "flu-like illness") in the absence of positive SARS-CoV-2 test results.
 Pneumonia and influenza (P&I) death data are obtained from death certificates of Texas residents whose underlying or contributing cause(s) of death is reported as pneumonia or influenza.
 P&I deaths are identified based on ICD-10 multiple cause of death codes for pneumonia and influenza related mortality.